jernejmarcic/oldSchool/Geograpy/Climate Change In Iceland.md

 **Date format:** Normal

-## How Climate change is affecting the Gepgraphy of Iceland
+## How Climate change is affecting the Geography of Iceland
+Iceland's glaciers are melting

 ## How Climate change is affecting the Economy of Iceland